freebsd/freebsd-quarterly/2020q3/cheribsd.md

 intent of the application runtime and can not be used to defeat bounds on application pointers.
 We have developed and will soon merge a pure-capability kernel where all pointers in the kernel are appropriately bounded capabilities.
+This vastly reduces the opportunity for buffer overflows.
 This spatial memory safety lays the groundwork for future work such as device driver compartmentalization and kernel temporal safety.